 NOTE 1: This can result in the upper layers requesting implementation specific mechanisms, e.g. procedures specified in 3GPP TS 24.229 [14] can result in the emergency call being attempted to another IP-CAN.

-If the mobility and periodic registration update request triggered upon receiving a request from the upper layers to perform an emergency services fallback fails due to abnormal cases c), d), e) or g) or cannot be accepted and the UE does not attempt to select an E-UTRA cell connected to EPC or 5GCN as described in subclause 5.5.1.3.5 and the UE is camped on NR or E-UTRA cell connected to 5GCN in the same PLMN where the last mobility and periodic registration update request was attempted, the UE shall inform the upper layers of the failure of the procedure.
+If the mobility and periodic registration update request triggered upon receiving a request from the upper layers to perform an emergency services fallback fails due to abnormal cases c), d), e) or g), cannot be accepted or fails due to receiving the AUTHENTICATION REJECT message and the UE does not attempt to select an E-UTRA cell connected to EPC or 5GCN as described in subclause 5.5.1.3.5 and the UE is camped on NR or E-UTRA cell connected to 5GCN in the same PLMN where the last mobility and periodic registration update request was attempted, the UE shall inform the upper layers of the failure of the procedure.

 NOTE 2: This can result in the upper layers requesting implementation specific mechanisms, e.g. procedures specified in 3GPP TS 24.229 [14] can result in the emergency call being attempted to another IP-CAN.